BenjaminBrandtner/SharpTodo/README.md

 ## Authors
 This project was started by [Benjamin Brandter](https://github.com/BenjaminBrandtner).
-It was developed further as a school project in collaboration with [Lukas Dürer](https://github.com/LukasDuerer), who was a big help.
+It was developed further as a school project in collaboration with [Lukas Dürer](https://github.com/LukasDuerer), who was a big help and created the intial UI.